romanodev/deltapv/README.md

 <img src="plots/charge.png" alt="charge" width="500"/>

-For more examples, including performing efficiency optimization of a perovskite solar cell and discovering unknown material properties in a cell, see the following Google Colab notebook: https://colab.research.google.com/drive/1d2vY01LhXUKOHasNOOZj17FO7qGgWBph?usp=sharing.
 For an overview on PV cells and the physics behind the drift-diffusion model, see this helpful resource: https://www.pveducation.org.

 If you use ∂PV, please kindly cite the following paper: